xendk/custode.el/README.md

   a file in the project.
 When run interactively, this will also trigger the task (can be suppressed with a prefix orgument).
 * `d`: Disable a task.
 Stops a task from running automatically again.
+  Interactively, this will also delete the task buffer, unless called with a prefix argument.
 * `c`: Set task arguments.
 When arguments has been set, they're added to the shell command when the task run.
 A use case is temporarily adding arguments to a test command to only run a subset of tests.